Questions? 503.552.1660 / Toll-free 877.669.8737 or email@example.com

 The Homeopathy Certificate is open to current naturopathic medicine students, and begins to prepare the recipient to apply for the Homeopathic Academy of Naturopathic Physicians (HANP) credential after they graduate.
 The certificate requires a student to take all the required coursework in the naturopathic program, as well as three elective courses.
-There are additional requirements for case analysis, written papers, oral presentations and educational seminars to complete this certificate.
+There are additional requirements for case analysis, and written papers, to complete this certificate.
 Students are required to apply to be included in the program, to ensure that they can be scheduled in the required courses while they are pursuing their naturopathic degree.
 All courses are taught by NCNM homeopathy department faculty.
 Full certificate requirements are available on campus.

 Naturopathic Obstetric / Midwifery Program